isomerpages/moe-greenridgepri/_about-us/Publication.md

 <b>3) <u>WE STories</u></b>

-6 parents and students eager to find out more about the secondary schools in the west zone may want to access the WE STories publication.
-This booklet provides fresh insights on the endeavours of each west zone secondary school and its teachers in delivering “student-centric, values-driven education”, and how the school partners the community to create authentic learning experiences for its students.
+<p style="text-align: justify;">6 parents and students eager to find out more about the secondary schools in the west zone may want to access the WE STories publication.
+This booklet provides fresh insights on the endeavours of each west zone secondary school and its teachers in delivering “student-centric, values-driven education”, and how the school partners the community to create authentic learning experiences for its students.</p>